6arms1leg/git-ssh-docker/README.md

 ![UML deployment diagram](./uml-dd-deployment-overview.png "UML deployment diagram")

 > Used terminology in this documentation:
-> * Client - client machine that connects to the host
+> * Client - Client machine that connects to the host
 > * Host - Host machine that runs the Docker container

 > Used variables in this documentation: